divaprotocol/oracles/docs/Tellor.md

 In this documentation, the following terms will be used interchangeably to refer to the same concepts:
 * Derivative contract, contingent pool, and pool
-* Protocol, smart contract, contract
+* Protocol, smart contract, and contract
-* Contract owner and DIVA owner as former inherits the owner from the same contract as DIVA Protocol
+* Contract owner, DIVA owner, and owner; DIVA owner because the Tellor adapter inherits the owner from the same contract as DIVA Protocol

 # System overview